 Second case study is in planning protected areas.
 Legal framework (regional, national and European) ask protected areas to provide a protection and management plan.
 We developed a methodology of biodiversity data flow used and structured to articulate all the elements in the planning process of the natural protected areas of Catalonia.

-How scientific sources and their treatment within a logical planning and adaptive management framework allow generating operational objectives, normative documents, zoning maps, action plans and management guidelines of the protected areas network and the evaluation of the achievement of these objectives.
+This is a good example about how scientific data and its treatment within a logical planning and adaptive management framework allows generate operational objectives, normative documents, zoning maps, action plans and management guidelines of the protected areas network and asses objectives achievement.